DrakonForge/MeisterhauCardCreator/README.md

 2) Run `npm run tts` to generate the stitched deck images in `./generated/deck_images`.
 3) Run `npm run upload` to upload the deck images to Imgur.
 You should receive a list of links.
 4) In Tabletop Simulator, go to Objects -> Components -> Custom -> Deck.
 Place one and wait for the menu to pop up.
+5) Set the following parameters:
+   * Width: 10
+   * Height: 4
+   * Number: 40 (if it's the last page, some may be blank)
-5) Ensure Width is 10 and Height is 7 (should be default).
-Paste in the Face link and the Back link (card back should be same for every page).
+6) Paste in the Face link and the Back link (card back should be same for every page).
-6) Set the Number equal to the number of cards including the back/hidden card.
-Can typically be left at max (70) if you are okay generating blank cards at the bottom.
 7) Press **Import**.

 ## Workflow 3: Visual Card Editor